barrachi/qtarmsim/docs/INSTALL.rst

 2.3 Installing QtARMSim on macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to install QtARMSim on macOS instead of using the macOS stand-alone executable from `QtARMSim home page <https://lorca.act.uji.es/project/qtarmsim>`_, follow the next steps:
+If instead of just installing the macOS standalone executable provided in the `QtARMSim home page <https://lorca.act.uji.es/project/qtarmsim>`_, you prefer to install QtARMSim from PyPI, then follow the next steps:

 1. Install Python 3 from the `official Python website <https://www.python.org/downloads/>`_.
 Make sure you install a Python version supported by PySide6 (check the *Python compatibility matrix* in `Qt for Python <https://wiki.qt.io/Qt_for_Python>`_).